 Learn more about John G. Bene.

-Using the criteria listed below, an IDRC selection committee will rate each application and will shortlist selected candidates.
-These will be forwarded to external experts and approved by members of the Bene family.
+Using the criteria listed below, an IDRC committee will rate each application and will shortlist selected candidates.
+These will be forwarded to a selection committee of external and internal experts for their full and final evaluation.
 An award may be made conditionally; i.e., the candidate will receive comments that must be addressed before the award can be confirmed.

 Note that no comments will be provided to unsuccessful candidates, even those who intend to reapply a second time.